energy-modelling-toolkit/Dispa-SET/Docs/data.rst

      - Yes
      - No
    * - LookAhead
-     - Numerical
+     - Numerical (integer)
-     - Length of the day ahead period in days (for the rolling horizon)
+     - Length of the perfect foresight period within the rolling horizon, in days (must be <= HorizonLength).
      - General
      - No
      - Yes
    * - NTC
      - File path
-     - Table with the net transfer capacities between zones
+     - Table with the Net Transfer Capacities (NTCs) between simulated zones (e.g., 'Z1 -> Z2').
+Path relative to Database directory or absolute.
      - Spatial Data
      - No
      - Yes
    * - Outages
      - File path
-     - Table with the outage times series for each unit (0= no outage, 1 = full outage)
+     - Table with the outage time series for each unit (0=available, 1=full outage, 0.5=half outage).
+Path relative to Database directory or absolute.
+Use '##' for unit name placeholder.
      - Time Series Data
      - No
      - Yes
    * - PowerPlantData
      - File path
-     - Table with all the units connected to the power sector
+     - Main table defining power plant units and their technical/economic parameters.
+Path relative to Database directory or absolute.
      - Unit Data
      - No
      - Yes
    * - PriceOfAmmonia
      - File path
-     - Table with the cost time series
+     - Price of Ammonia fuel in EUR/MWh.
+Can be a file path (time series per zone) or a single value if default is used.
      - Cost and Fuel Price
      - Yes
      - No